noseka1/noseka1.github.io/source/_posts/2017-07-25-check-and-set-operation-and-transactions-in-consul.markdown

 ]
 {% endcodeblock %}

 The value of the key in the Consul's response is still empty (null) which indicates that nobody is holding the lock.
-Second important item in the Consul's response is the `ModifyIndex`.
+The second important item in the Consul's response is the `ModifyIndex`.
 Each key in the key-value store has its own `ModifyIndex`.
 The `ModifyIndex` is incremented by Consul each time the respective key is modified.

 After verifying that the lock is not taken, the client can try to acquire it: